FIWARE/tutorials.Roles-Permissions/README.md

 # Architecture

 This introduction will only make use of one FIWARE component - the [Keyrock](http://fiware-idm.readthedocs.io/) Identity Management Generic Enabler.
-Usage of **Keyrock** alone alone is insufficient for an application to qualify as *“Powered by FIWARE”*.
+Usage of **Keyrock** alone is insufficient for an application to qualify as *“Powered by FIWARE”*.
 Additionally will be persisting user data in a **MySQL**  database.